What is Lynch Syndrome?

-Lynch syndrome, also known as hereditary non-polyposis colorectal cancer (HNPCC), is a type of inherited cancer syndrome associated with a genetic predisposition to different cancer types.
+Lynch syndrome is a type of inherited cancer syndrome associated with a genetic predisposition to different cancer types.
 This means people with Lynch syndrome have a higher risk of certain types of cancer.
+Lynch Syndrome is also known as hereditary non-polyposis colorectal cancer (HNPCC).

 Cancer begins when normal cells begin to change and grow out of control, forming a mass called a tumor.
 A tumor can be benign (non-cancerous) or malignant (cancerous), which means it can spread to other parts of the body.
 A benign tumor means the tumor can grow but will not spread.

 People who have Lynch syndrome have a significantly increased risk of developing colorectal cancer.
-There is also an increased risk of developing other types of cancers, such as endometrial (uterine), stomach, breast, ovarian, small bowel (intestinal), pancreatic, prostate, urinary tract, liver, kidney, and bile duct cancers.
+There is also an increased risk of developing other types of cancers, such as endometrial (uterine), gastric (stomach), ovarian, small bowel (small intestines), pancreatic, prostate, urinary tract, kidney, bile duct, and brain cancers.

-Lynch syndrome is among the most common hereditary cancer syndromes, and estimates suggest as many as 1 in every 300 people may be carriers of an alteration in a gene associated with Lynch syndrome.
-Clues to whether there is Lynch syndrome in a family include diagnoses of colorectal and/or endometrial cancer in multiple relatives on the same side of a family.
+Lynch syndrome is among the most common hereditary cancer syndromes.
+Estimates suggest as many as 1 in every 300 people may be carriers of an alteration in a gene associated with Lynch syndrome.
+Clues to whether there is Lynch syndrome in a family include diagnoses of colorectal, endometrial, ovarian, and/or other cancers in multiple relatives on the same side of a family.
 In addition, cancers associated with Lynch syndrome are more likely to be diagnosed at a young age.
 People with Lynch syndrome are also at an increased risk of developing multiple types of cancers during their lifetime.

 ASCO recommends that tumor testing for Lynch syndrome be performed in all people diagnosed with colorectal cancer and recent guidelines recommend tumor testing for all endometrial cancers as well.
 Read more about these recommendations and the recommendations for screening listed below at www.asco.org/endorsements/HereditaryCRC.
 (Please note that this link takes you to a separate ASCO website.)

-A set of criteria used to help doctors decide who should be tested for Lynch syndrome is called the revised Bethesda guidelines, which are listed below:
+A set of criteria, called the revised Bethesda guidelines, is used to help doctors decide who should be tested for Lynch syndrome:

 Developing colorectal or endometrial cancer younger than age 50

-Developing colorectal cancer, endometrial cancer, or other type of cancer* with mismatch repair deficiency (MMR-D) or high-level microsatellite instability (MSI-H) found on testing of the tumor specimen
+Developing colorectal cancer, endometrial cancer, or other type of cancer* with mismatch repair deficiency (MMR-D) or high-level microsatellite instability (MSI-H) found after testing of a sample of the tumor